eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 	}
 }
 ```
 **Great!** One sensor is now fully described with Vorto.
 Go ahead and create a second sensor `SensorTwo` that also implements the same Geolocation function block.
-This second sensor represents a sensor from a different vendor, sending different data format to our solution later.
+This second sensor represents a sensor from a different vendor, which sends data in a different format.

 ### 3. Mapping device payload to Geolocation interface

 Previously, we saw that both sensor types were sending data in different payload representations, JSON as well as CSV.
-Our solution needed to parse these different payloads and somehow needed to identify the semantics behind this payload.
+Our solution ordinarily would need to parse these different payloads and somehow identify the semantics behind this payload.

 In this step, we are going to map the JSON and CSV to the Geolocation Function Block.
 Vorto Mappings are a very nice way to do this, and pretty easy to boot.
 Here is how its' done: